 Surveys: Online as well as paper surveys provide an opportunity for teachers, administrators, and their representatives to provide input in a confidential manner.
 In March 2010, the SEA used an online survey to solicit input from teachers and the public about the CCSS.
 The SEA has chosen to leave this survey open for ongoing input; by November 2011, 273 teachers and 109 administrators had provided comments about the quality of the standards through this survey.
 In September 2011, the SEA used an online survey to solicit input from teachers and the public about the TLE.
 By November 2011, 806 teachers and 173 administrators had provided comments about the elements of a valuable evaluation system through this survey.
 On October 28, 2011, the SEA hosted a Community Engagement Forum to receive input on the ESEA Flexibility Request, including a focus group of teachers and their representatives.
 Participants completed paper surveys as part of the event (see Attachment 2A: Summary of Survey Results).
 Many of the suggestions from these surveys were included in the State's plan for components of the accountability system (Section 2.A), recognitions for successful schools (Section 2.C), and interventions for unsuccessful schools (Sections 2.D, 2.E, and 2.F).
 Since November 2011, regular survey opportunities have been provided to LEAs, teachers, administrators, and their representatives.
 Several of these are directly identified and results summarized throughout this Extension Request.
+In November 2014, the newly elected Superintendent, Joy Hofmeister solicited responses to a survey related to OSDE services and received over 10,000 responses.
+These responses guide current decisions related to delivery of technical assistance, professional development, and policy decisions.
+This new administration continues to solicit stakeholder input from educators, administrators, business and community.

 Focus Groups and Advisory Committees: The SEA has several standing focus groups and advisory committees composed of teachers and administrators as well as some focus groups and advisory committees that have been replaced or updated over the course of implementation of the state's education reform initiatives.
-These include Academic Advisory. now known as REAC3H Checkpoint, which includes curriculum directors and assistant superintendents from LEAs; Curriculum Consortium, a former collaborative of curriculum directors and administrators focused on implementation of state academic content standards and curriculum mapping processes; Content Area Consortia, composed of content experts, instructional facilitators, and district administrators; Title III Part A Consortium; and the Title I Committee of Practitioners, to name a few.
+These include Teaching and Learning Consortium Academic Advisory. now known as REACH Checkpoint, which includes curriculum directors and assistant superintendents from LEAs; Curriculum Consortium, a former collaborative of curriculum directors and administrators focused on implementation of state academic content standards and curriculum mapping processes; Content Area Consortia, composed of content experts, instructional facilitators, and district administrators; Title III Part A Consortium; and the Title I Committee of Practitioners, to name a few.

-State Superintendent Janet Barresi has engaged in a comprehensive listening tour across the State since taking office in January 2011.
-The listening tour site visits are focused on in-depth engagement with teachers, administrators, students, and parents.
-Site visits have been extremely effective in gathering information about the full spectrum of viewpoints, from anxieties to aspirations and from best practices to innovative strategies.
-Many of the suggestions provided during this listening tour have been implemented in Oklahoma's ESEA Flexibility Request.
+State Superintendent Hofmeister Janet Barresi has engaged in a comprehensive listening tour across the State since taking office in January 2015 January 2011.
+The listening tour site visits are focused on in-depth engagement with teachers, administrators, students, and parents, and community stakeholders.
+Site School visits have been extremely effective in gathering information about the full spectrum of viewpoints, from anxieties to aspirations and from best practices to innovative strategies.
+Many of the suggestions provided during this listening tour have been will be implemented in Oklahoma's ESEA Flexibility Request.